jacoblurye/scalambda/README.md

-Lambda calculus interpreter that no one knew they wanted.
+The lambda calculus interpreter that nobody asked for.

 (-- UNDER CONSTRUCTION --)